Professor Doris Schroeder

 Doris was educated in Germany and the UK at postgraduate level in business / economics and philosophy / politics.
 Her first career was in management, as a budget planner for Time Warner.
 She has given invited presentations on all continents and in 28 countries.
 Previous employers include the University of Melbourne (Professorial Fellow), the University of Oslo and the University of Witwatersrand in Johannesburg.

 Doris has a research-only post, which includes doctoral supervision.
 She has led a considerable number of competitive funding projects, including from the European Commission and the Wellcome Trust.
 Doris is the leading academic on 'ethics dumping', the export of unethical research practices from high to lower income regions.
-Her co-edited ethics dumping case studies (Springer, 2018) have been downloaded over 100,000 times.
+Her co-edited ethics dumping case studies (Springer, 2018) have been downloaded over 170,000 times.
 She is also the Lead Author of the Global Code of Conduct for Research in Resource-Poor Settings, which is being used in at least 50 countries.
 Her co-authored book on the code (Springer, 2019) has also been downloaded over 170,000 times.